-Post-traumatic stress disorder (PTSD) is an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
+Post-traumatic stress disorder (PTSD) is a mental health condition that some people develop after experiencing or witnessing a traumatic or life-threatening event, like military combat, a natural disaster, a car accident, or assault.
 According to the National Center for PTSD, about 7 to 8 percent of the United States population will have PTSD at some point in their lives and about 8 million adults have PTSD during a given year.
-Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.

 Recent research has shown that PTSD is common among soldiers returning from combat duty.
 Veterans and service members with a combat-related concussion/mild traumatic brain injury are often at significantly greater risk of PTSD.

 Clinical practice guidelines on the management of post-traumatic stress revised in 2017 by the Department of Veterans Affairs and the Department of Defense state that research doesn’t support the use of any complementary or integrative health practice for the primary treatment of PTSD.
 The guideline authors also recommended against treating PTSD with cannabis or cannabis derivatives.
 However, a 2018 review of the literature suggests that mind and body techniques such as mindfulness, yoga, and relaxation techniques may be helpful for PTSD symptoms, although the authors point out that many of the studies they reviewed had some weaknesses (such as small numbers of participants, no active control groups, and unblinded assessments).